-However, experts disagree on what protein: fats: carbohydrate ratio is best for optimum health and for maintaining a healthy weight.
-Since the 1970s, the USDA has recommended that the greatest proportion of one's daily calories should come from carbohydratesbreads, pastas, and cereals-with moderate consumption of proteins and minimal consumption of fats.
+However, experts disagree on what protein : fats : carbohydrate ratio is best for optimum health and for maintaining a healthy weight.
+Since the 1970s, the USDA has recommended that the greatest proportion of one's daily calories should come from carbohydrates breads, pastas, and cereals-with moderate consumption of proteins and minimal consumption of fats.
 High-carbohydrate foods form the base of the "food pyramid" familiar to nutrition students.

 Those who subscribe to the low-carb philosophy, however, argue that this approach is flawed.
 They argue that excess weight stems from disordered metabolism, which in turn can be traced to overconsumption of foods high in carbohydrates-especially refined carbohydrates like white flour and sugar (Atkins, 2002; Sears, 1995; Agatson, 2003).
 The body quickly absorbs sugars from these foods, increasing the level of glucose in the blood.
 This triggers the release of insulin, delivering energy-providing glucose to cells and storing some of the excess as glycogen.
 Unfortunately, the liver turns the rest of this excess glucose into fat.
-Thus, adherents of the low-carb approach often classify foods according to their glycemic index (GI)a measurement of how quickly a given food raises blood glucose levels when consumed.
+Thus, adherents of the low-carb approach often classify foods according to their glycemic index (GI)- a measurement of how quickly a given food raises blood glucose levels when consumed.
 Foods high in refined carbohydrates-sugar, potatoes, white breads, and pasta, for instance-have a high glycemic index.
-1 helps to explain the link between obesity and Type 2 diabetes.
-In contrast, reducing carbohydrate intake purportedly helps the body use food more efficiently for energy.
-Additional benefits associated with these diets include reduced risk of cardiovascular disease (Atkins, 2002), lowered blood pressure (Bell, 2006; Atkins, 2002), and reduced risk of developing certain cancers (Atkins, 2002).